-We had a chat with Mikael Hamström, CTO at Phoniro, to learn more about Phoniro’s services and why they chose to work with iotcomms.io.
-We also talked about trends within welfare technology and elderly care.
-In his work, Mikael is dedicated to streamline processes technically and being in the borderland between technology and reality, he knows what’s on the agenda.
+We had a chat with Mikael Hamström, CTO at Phoniro, to learn more about Phoniro’s services, trends within welfare technology, and why they chose to work with iotcomms.io

 Can you tell us about your platform, Phoniro Care?